monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 attribution: "<!-- Icon is based on work by Freepik (http://www.freepik.com) and is licensed under Creative Commons BY 3.0 -->"
 ---

-## Operating System:  Windows, Linux, Mac
+## Operating Systems:  Windows, Linux, Mac
 ### Account Software:  Simplewallet

 - Retrieve your 25 word @mnemonic-seed that you saved from creating your old Monero @account